Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/boost_testing_sidemade_demo.md

     BOOST_AUTO_TEST_SUITE_END()
     ```

-- `cp ../data/config.yml testconfig.yml` and explain what test should do TODO
+- `cp ../data/config.yml testconfig.yml` and explain what test should do (we read in a config and check if you got the expected values)
 - Add expected data:

     ```cpp